-- 1. TMH promptly replied to the Appellant in 10 days after receipt of the Form; - 2. after the Appellant confirmed the particular data under request and paid the initial processing fee, TMH in 36 days processed the DAR, examined the records, located the relevant document and then informed the Appellant of the fee for obtaining copies of the documents, and - 3. full payment was made on 7 January 2004 and the requested data were sent out on 15 January 2004." - 15.
-The Commissioner further maintained that a data user is entitled under s.
+- 1. TMH promptly replied to the Appellant in 10 days after receipt of the Form; - 2. after the Appellant confirmed the particular data under request and paid the initial processing fee, TMH in 36 days processed the DAR, examined the records, located the relevant document and then informed the Appellant of the fee for obtaining copies of the documents, and - 3. full payment was made on 7 January 2004 and the requested data were sent out on 15 January 2004."

+15. The Commissioner further maintained that a data user is entitled under s.
 28 to impose a fee for processing a DAR and there was no time limit within which the data user should comply with the request after payment of the fee.
 When s.
 28 and s.19 are read together, the data user should provide the requested data within a reasonable time after receipt of payment of the fee.
 If a data user has within 40 days after receipt of the DAR informed the requestor of the fee to be paid and provided the requested information within a reasonable time after receipt of the payment thereof, there would be no contravention of s.
+19.

-19. - 16.
-The question before this Board is primarily the meaning of s.
-19(1) of the Ordinance. - 17. s.
-19 (1) & (2) of the Ordinance are as follows: - "(1) Subject to subsection (2) and sections 20 and 28(5), a data user shall comply with a data access request not later than 40 days after receiving the request. - (2) A data user who is unable to comply with a data access request within the period specified in subsection (1) shall - (a) before the expiration of that period - (i) by notice in writing inform the requestor that the data user is so
+16. The question before this Board is primarily the meaning of s.19(1) of the Ordinance.

+- 17. s.
+19(1) & (2) of the Ordinance are as follows: - "(1) Subject to subsection (2) and sections 20 and 28(5), a data user shall comply with a data access request not later than 40 days after receiving the request. - (2) A data user who is unable to comply with a data access request within the period specified in subsection (1) shall - unable and of the reasons why the data user is so unable; and